21 Shocking Murder for Life Insurance Plots (#4 Was Caught on Video!)

 • The beneficiary is acquitted of the murder

-Also, almost every state has a piece of legislation in place known as a “Slayer Statute” which specifically prohibits a person from collecting the life insurance proceeds if they have been convicted of a life insurance murder.
+Also, almost every state has a piece of legislation in place known as a “Slayer Statute” which specifically prohibits a person from collecting the death benefit from an insurance policy if they have been convicted of a life insurance murder.

-*Note: If the killer is convicted in a civil case, this also applies.
-For example, if OJ Simpson had a policy on Nicole, and if he was the beneficiary, he would not have been able to collect the proceeds even though he was exonerated of criminal charges… because he was convicted of wrongful death in civil court.
+It's also important to note that if the killer is convicted in a civil case, the slayer statute also applies.
+For example, if OJ Simpson had a policy on Nicole, and if he was the beneficiary, he would not have been able to collect the proceeds even though he was exonerated of criminal charges due to his conviction of wrongful death in civil court.

 Specific State Statutes

-According to John Brooks and Jena Levin at WealthManagement.com, some states differ with respect to things like whether:
+The specifics of each state's slayer statute can vary quite a bit.
+According to John Brooks and Jena Levin at WealthManagement.com, some state's laws differ with respect to details like whether:

 Real Life Insurance Murders

 Throughout the investigation, Ms. Devault alleged that Harrell had physically and sexually abused her throughout the course of their marriage.
-Investigators were unable to find any evidence to support Devault’s allegations of abuse.
-Devault later confessed that she attacked her husband herself claiming she did so in a rage because she said that Darrell had allegedly sexually assaulted her.
+However, the investigators were unable to find any evidence to support Devault’s allegations of abuse.

 The couple had been to domestic violence court a total of 3 times during the course of their 10 year marriage.
 Damas claimed that his wife was allegedly trying to “brainwash” him and that she was an “evil spirit.”

-Damas was the named beneficiary on his wife’s life insurance policy, but a Florida court denied him the insurance proceeds under Florida’s “Slayer Statute” which prevents a person from collecting insurance proceeds as a beneficiary when it has been shown that the beneficiary was involved in the death in the person who was insured.
-The proceeds were ultimately given to the victim’s mother.
+Damas was the named beneficiary on his wife’s life insurance policy, but a Florida court denied him the insurance proceeds under Florida’s “Slayer Statute” which prevents a person from collecting life insurance proceeds as a beneficiary if they were involved in the death of the person who was insured.
+The proceeds were ultimately paid to the victim’s mother.

-Patrick Cain, age 61 and his wife were drinking heavily together when they engaged in a serious argument.
+Patrick Cain, age 61 and his wife were drinking heavily when they engaged in a serious argument.
 Sometime during the course of this domestic dispute, Cain pushed his wife down the stairs which resulted in her death.
-Cain then phoned the police who found the wife unceremoniously stuffed into a closet.
+He then phoned the police who found his wife unceremoniously stuffed into a closet.

 Cain was found guilty of manslaughter and served 2 years in prison.
 Nebraska, the state in which the crime occurred, has a ‘Slayer Statute” that denies a person from collecting the life insurance proceeds if they have been found to have been “feloniously and intentionally” responsible for the killing of the policy holder.